 Alcohol Related Offenses

-You May Be Eligible for ARD or Youthful Offender Program
+You May Be Eligible for ARD or Similar Pretrial Diversionary Program

 Contact an attorney with experience in representing clients charged with such offenses in the county in which the charges are filed.
 In summary cases, local attorneys are often more knowledgeable about the formal and informal programs and agreements that may be reached with the officers and accepted by the judges.

 Additional Considerations for Penn State Students – University Discipline